charleschile/charles-codebook/英语pre.md

 The third method is to install antivirus software and firewalls these are the most common ways to defend against ransomware because They can scan, detect, and respond to [cyber threats](https://www.upguard.com/blog/cyber-threat).

 The last one is application white listing
 Whitelisting determines which applications can be downloaded and executed on a network or a device.
-So the unorthorized
+So the unauthorized softwares from attackers will not be allowed to be downloaed and executed on your computer.